italoosorio/SilkBuilder-Doc/js_object/Table.js.md

 <a name="Table+buildHeaders"></a>

 ### buildHeaders()
-Generates the s columns using the loaded Column objects.
+Generates the table's columns using the loaded Column objects.

 **Kind**: instance method of [<code>Table</code>](#Table)
 <a name="Table+cleanColumns"></a>